mbravosoto/hello-tiburona-rust-smart-contract/README.md

 A basic hello-world Soroban contract can be generated using the CLI, but it typically lacks error handling, input validation, and access control.
 This project rewrites that foundation with a secure, production-ready implementation that includes robust logic, admin permissions, and test coverage.

-To generate a simple hello-world contract:
-`stellar contract init hello_world`
+To generate a simple hello-world contract execute `stellar contract init hello_world`.
 This creates a minimal contract structure inside the `contracts/hello_world/` directory.

-To compile and run it with Rust:
-`rustup target add wasm32-unknown-unknown`
-`cargo build --target wasm32-unknown-unknown --release`

-The compiled .wasm file will be located at:
+To compile and run it with Rust execute `rustup target add wasm32-unknown-unknown` and `cargo build --target wasm32-unknown-unknown --release`.
+The compiled .wasm file will be located at
-`target/wasm32-unknown-unknown/release/hello_world.wasm`
+`target/wasm32-unknown-unknown/release/hello_world.wasm`.
 Then can be deployed or optimized using Soroban CLI tools.

-## Contributions
+## 🤝 Contributions
 This project was made as part of Rust Advanced Soroban homework from [Código Futura course](https://github.com/BuenDia-Builders/codigofutura/tree/main/2da-semana-rust-consolidado/4-Clase) organized by Buen Día Builders.